casouri/pbcopyf/README.md

 ## Compile from source

 Clone the repository, open with Xcode, select each target and build them.
+I think you need to configure the signature before building.

 # Usage